This is a hands-on program that prepares you for entry-level office positions in the administrative profession.

 - This program is available for part-time study through eCampus.

-- You have the option to complete your program in-class, online or through a combination of courses delivered in-class and online, subject to availability
+- You have the option to complete your program online, subject to availability.

 - The time to complete the program through part-time study is 2 years.
 This is based on enrolment of 2 courses per term.